joshuamkite/sam-nhs-queries/README.md

 13. Review DynamoDB table
 14. Start the state machine execution from the AWS Step Functions console to begin processing the items in DynamoDB.
 The state machine will ensure that only one instance of the FetchAdditionalField Lambda function runs at a time, processing the items in batches.
 15. Review DynamoDB table

+# Warning

+Be aware that due to [this open issue with SAM](https://github.com/aws/aws-sam-cli/issues/4404) updating parameters on a deployed stack may not be recognised.
+If your changes don't appear to make a difference then you may need to verify these are correct manually.

 ## Cleanup